EX0PH1US/theonewhobetrayedall/README.md

 <a href="https://theonewhobetrayedall.onrender.com/">Flask App</a>

-The puzzle has a direct reference from the book Dante's Inferno.
+The puzzle has direct references from the book Dante's Inferno.
 used:
 steganography
 morse code